Who are we?

 We need to keep certain information (data) to provide support around mental health.

-We use two legal bases for processing information under GDPR:
+We use two legal bases for processing information under Data Protection Regulations:

 In most adult services, data is processed under ‘contract’ as we need this information to provide effective and efficient support.
 Once the information is given to us, we do not need permission to process it.
 There is also data that we need to ask for, for which we DO need consent: